 Honda vs. Hyundai – Which Car Brand Is Better?

-Both of These Brands Have Been on the American Roads for Decades – A Brief History
+Both of These Brands Have Been on the American Roads for Decades

 Honda Motor Co. is the older company of the two – this famous Japanese brand was founded way back in 1946.
 Starting with the Honda N600 model, this brand has been available in the US starting from the 60s.
-Since then, this brand has become synonymous with practical vehicles, and decades later, the same formula prevails.
-Today, Honda is known as a manufacturer of a wide range of reliable vehicles, from compact cars and minivans to pickup trucks.
+Since then, it has become synonymous with practical vehicles, and decades later, the same formula prevails.
+Today, Honda is known as a manufacturer of a wide range of reliable vehicles, from compact city cars and minivans to pickup trucks.

 The history of Hyundai is a bit shorter – the company was founded in 1967 in Seoul, South Korea.
-The first car to grace the streets of America was the subcompact Excel model manufactured in 1986.
-Today, they are known for their affordability and long warranties, and when you add these qualities to an overall good-performance vehicle, you’ve got one of the leading car manufacturers in the world.
+The first four-wheeler to grace the streets of America was the subcompact Excel model manufactured in 1986.
+Today, they are known for their affordability and long warranties, and when you add these qualities to an overall good-performance vehicle, you’ve got one of the leading automotive manufacturers in the world.

 With businesses that are up and running for decades, both can be good choices

-Both of These Brands Provide Exceptional Reliability and Safety Features for Their Vehicles
+Both of These Brands Provide Exceptional Reliability and Safety

 I’m going to start this comparison with a category that should be on the top of your list of priorities, and that is, of course, safety and reliability.
-Whether you’re driving at night or during the daylight hours, in your city car, or an off-road driving vehicle, protecting yourself and others on the road should be the most important thing.
-So, let’s see how these brands fare.
+Whether you’re driving at night or during the daylight hours, in your usual city commute or in an off-road driving vehicle, protecting yourself and others on the road should be the most important thing.

 Both Do Well in Crash Tests and Come Loaded With Safety Tech